First to 50: Middletown Campus History Resources

 Miami University Middletown was founded in 1966 and was the first regional campus in the state of Ohio.
 Below you may find resources for exploring the history of the campus, compiled in celebration of its 50th anniversary in 2016-17.
 The Gardner-Harvey Library also maintains a physical archive of historical materials related to the campus.

 - MUM50: Historic Stories - A collection of stories on the founding of the campus.
 There is also a link to a timeline of major events in the history of the campus, and a series of MUM Alumni Stories.

 - Your Campus -- 10 Years Old - A special issue of the Middletown Journal, published on August 22, 1976, in recognition of the campus' 10th anniversary.

 - MidPointe Library Digital Archives - A growing collection of thousands of digital images and publications related to the history of Middletown and the surrounding area.
 It includes a selection of images of Miami University Middletown.
-There are also several photographs of Armco Park, which occupied the space given to Miami University by the Middletown community for the construction of the campus.
+There are also several images of Armco Park, which occupied the space given to Miami University by the Middletown community for the construction of the campus.
 The park opened in 1922.